-Note that as of TechDoc 10, render can run in manual mode.
+Render can run in manual mode.
 This means that the TechDoc server will not attempt to stop and start the render machine.
 In this mode, render can be installed on a physical or virtual machine.
 See section Manual Versus Normal Rendering Mode for more details.

-The first step is to create the render machine (if using a virtual machine) and install a Windows 10 operating system on it.
-As of version 10, render can be installed on a 32-bit or 64-bit version of the operating system.
+The first step is to create the render machine (if using a virtual machine) and install a Windows 10 or 11 operating system on it.
+Render must be installed on a 64-bit version of the operating system.

-For a virtual machine, create the virtual machine on your Hyper-V or VMware server to be used for rendering.
-The following are guidelines for the minimum resources needed for the render virtual machine.

-- 1 Virtual processor (preferably 2 or more for better performance) - 3GB RAM (preferably 4GB or more for better performance) 0 - One 40GB disk drive (preferably fixed instead of expanding for better performance) - One DVD drive (if necessary, for software installation) - One network adapter - For a physical machine in manual rendering mode, the following are guidelines for the minimum resources needed for the render physical machine. - 1 processor (preferably with multiple cores for better performance) - 3GB RAM (preferably 4GB or more for better performance) - One 40GB disk drive - One DVD drive (if necessary, for software installation)
+- For a virtual machine, create the virtual machine on your Hyper-V or VMware server to be used for rendering.
+The following are guidelines for the minimum resources needed for the render virtual machine. - o 1 Virtual processor (preferably 2 or more for better performance) - o 3GB RAM (preferably 4GB or more for better performance) - One 40GB disk drive (preferably fixed instead of expanding for better performance) - One DVD drive (if necessary, for software installation) - One network adapter - For a physical machine in manual rendering mode, the following are guidelines for the minimum resources needed for the render physical machine. - 1 processor (preferably with multiple cores for better performance) - o 3GB RAM (preferably 4GB or more for better performance) - One 40GB disk drive - One DVD drive (if necessary, for software installation) - One network adapter